 But it wasn’t until God began orchestrating an amazing series of events in the Jurgensens’ lives that they realized how passionate God is toward orphans.
 “We wanted to be a part of His plan to reach them,” said April.

 In November of 1999, April founded The Boaz Project.
 By June of 2001, Jim was working full-time for the organization.
 “It is all God’s doing,” they say almost in unison; “We are just blessed to get front row seats!”

 April employs and manages believers around the globe to do the hands-on ministry to the orphans.
 Between trips to visit the children who’ve stolen her heart, April seizes opportunities to write and speak about them.
 She brings the experience and insight from more than 100 international trips to her messages.

 Jim oversees the U.S.-based efforts of raising funds, accounting, and managing technology needs for the organization.

 Both Jurgensens enjoy leading teams of Americans for Vacation Bible School and/or construction short-term trips.

 The Jurgensens are both 1991 graduates of Taylor University in Upland, IN.
 Jim holds a B.S. in psychology and April earned her B.A. in writing.
 The couple lives in Greenwood, IN.
-They have two college-aged children, Berea and Noah.
+They have adult children.